its-tushar-bit/sonatype-firewall-extension/insight-brain-service/README.md

     server src/test/resources/config-dev.yml

 Reload of CSS/JS resources is supplied by wro4j and the m2e plugin in Eclipse, and by grunt tooling for IDEA users.
-This is automatic in Eclipse, but for IDEA installing Node.js and the grunt-cli package is required, and you will have to execute the following commands in the insight-brain-service folder:
+This is automatic in Eclipse, but for IDEA installing Node.js and the grunt-cli package is required (example uses brew):

+    brew install node
+    npm install -g grunt-cli

+and you will have to execute the following commands in the insight-brain-service folder:

     npm install
-    grunt server
+    grunt develop

 In both of these cases changes to asset files will be detected and any required massaging will take place automatically.
 In addition the grunt server works as a proxy for the running web application and will automatically reload any pages it is serving when changes are ready.